 - Check that the power light is green, not flashing, and the lens cover is off. - The projector may be in sleep mode.
 If the power light is orange, press the Power button to turn the projector on. - If the power was switched off and then on again, the projector may still be cooling down.
 Wait until the power light stops flashing and remains orange; then press the Power button again. - Make sure the Brightness setting on the Video menu is correct.
-See page 43 for more information.
-Try selecting the Reset All setting to return all setup menus to their default values. - Press the A/V Mute button to make sure the picture has not been turned off temporarily. - The attached computer may be in sleep mode or displaying a black screen saver.
-Try pressing a key on the computer.
+See page 45 for more information.
+Try selecting the Reset All setting to return all setup menus to their default values. - Press the A/V Mute button to make sure the picture has not been turned off temporarily.